Building takeovers push campus protests into volatile new phase

 - Quick Read

-The protest movement roiling college campuses across the United States appeared to enter a more dangerous phase Tuesday as a group of student demonstrators barricaded itself inside a hall at Columbia University.
+The protest movement roiling college campuses across the United States appeared to enter a more dangerous phase Tuesday, as student demonstrators who had barricaded themselves inside a hall at Columbia University were arrested overnight by police in riot gear, and protesters on both sides of the Israeli-Palestinian conflict clashed violently at the University of California, Los Angeles.

-By moving from tents on a lawn to inside a building the students have escalated the crisis – putting themselves at greater risk of arrest or expulsion.
+By moving from tents on a lawn to inside a building the students at Columbia sharply escalated the crisis.
 In parallel moves this week, protesters have also occupied buildings at some other U.S. campuses.

 Why We Wrote This

-Note: Editor’s Note: This story has been updated to reflect news developments.